Janujan/commerce-challenge/README.md

 `commerce/v1/`

 This endpoint is the most basic version of the API where a user can present an item and quantity and the inventory is adjusted immediately.

 `commerce/v2/`

 v2 supports the cart object.
-Inventory is only updated when the cart flow model is followed.
+Inventory is only updated when the cart work flow is followed.

 ## Endpoints
 ### Inventory List